How to find or change your WIFI Password in your Router

-Your WIFI password or Key as it is called, is located in the settings of your WIFI Router.
-Follow these steps if you want to:
+Your WIFI password or Key as it is called, is located in the settings of your router and printed on the bottom of the router.

 Step one: Connect a computer to the Router by Ethernet Cable: (these procedures can not be done over the WIFI link)